 To Use the Plugs

 Apply glue to the plug and insert the round end of the plug into the pocket hole and press into place.
-Then sand the plug flush and apply the finish of your choice.
+If you’re planning to stain your furniture project, be sure to use a wood glue that’s stainable.
+Then sand the plug flush.